Seshtholeti/nm/README.md

-import { ConnectClient, GetCurrentMetricDataCommand, ListQueuesCommand, ListUsersCommand } from "@aws-sdk/client-connect";
+import { ConnectClient, ListUsersCommand, GetCurrentMetricDataCommand } from "@aws-sdk/client-connect";
 // Initialize the Connect client const client = new ConnectClient({ region: 'us-east-1' });
 // Helper function to get an array of dates between two dates